There are several reasons why you need creativity in your life, especially as you age (five big reasons, in fact).

 It’s time to fuel your creative fire

-Armed with these five ways to unleash your creativity, it’s your turn to tackle your creative projects and make your dreams come true.
+Armed with these five ways to unleash your creativity in old age, it’s your turn to tackle your creative projects and make your dreams come true.

 To sum up the five ways to be creative:

 - #1.
 Use doodling as a low-pressure way to release your creative thinking.

 - #2.
 Choose from several writing types and writing formats to boost your creativity in old age.

 - #3.
 Get out of your comfort zone and engage in a new growth experience, which opens up your mind to creative ways of thinking.